BjornFJohansson/An-Hour-of-Python/README.md

 Start Spyder from the start menu of your computer.
 Open the file using the file>open menu of Spyder.
-It should look like below:
+It should look like in the picture below:

 ![spyder](pics/spyder.png)